Skip to main content

 That led to VP of Engineering at Strala, building high-volume eventing systems on serverless and DynamoDB.
 My first real step from engineering into executive leadership.

-Today - The View from Here
+Today - The View from Here; These Hands Are So Old!

 Right now I’m focused on helping the company adopt AI thoughtfully — finding the spots where it genuinely helps and not forcing it where it doesn’t.